hlusovich/back-pure-NodeJs/Readme.md

 #Description:
-This app is server with all main CRUD operations. required field in object person is name.
+This app is server with all main CRUD operations. required fields in object person are name which must be string,  age which must be number, hobbies which must be  array of strings or empty array.
 GET /person:
 Server returns all persons and status code 200;
 GET /person/{personId}: